Beaver Creek Resort: History

 In 1993, Beaver Creek purchased the small, adjacent Arrowhead Mountain, formerly an independent resort catering to the beginner and lower intermediate skier with its own Doppelmayr-constructed high speed quad.
 In 1997, the two resorts were connected through the addition of Bachelor Gulch Village and a new high speed quad, known as the Bachelor Gulch Express.

 For the 2003 season, Doppelmayr constructed a new high speed quad known as the Birds of Prey Express to replace the Westfall double chairlift, providing high speed lift service to the Birds of Prey downhill course.
 A year later, they built a pair of high speed quads in the Bachelor Gulch area to improve transiting from the Bachelor Gulch and Arrowhead region to Beaver Creek Mountain, as well as provide lift service from Avon.
 A year after that, they constructed the Larkspur Express to replace the Larkspur triple chairlift.

 In 2007, two new gondolas were opened.
 The Riverfront Express Gondola was constructed to connect Avon to the Beaver Creek Landing and the Lower Beaver Creek Mountain Express lift, while the Haymeadow Gondola was built to replace one of two double chairlifts in the Beaver Creek Village learning area.

 More improvements came in the 2011 season, as the Rose Bowl Express was constructed to replace the older triple chairlift.
 In 2014, massive changes occurred as Doppelmayr replaced the aging Centennial Express lift with a chondola, combining a high speed six pack with ten passenger gondola cabins.

 In 2017, the last of Beaver Creek's original opening day lifts, the Drink of Water double chairlift, was removed and replaced with a high speed quad.
 The Red Buffalo Express supplements the older Cinch Express, and reused towers from the defunct Montezuma Express at Keystone Resort.

 For the 2021–2022 season, a new beginner terrain pod was opened in McCoy Park, in between Larkspur Bowl and Strawberry Park.
-Two chairlifts were constructed to service the new area: a high speed quad servicing the pod, and a fixed grip quad providing egress.
+Two chairlifts were constructed to service the new area: a high speed quad servicing the pod, and a fixed grip quad named Reunion providing egress.

 For the last several years, Beaver Creek has hosted the Audi "Birds of Prey" World Cup downhill ski races early in the season.

-Beaver Creek Golf Course

-The resort is known for its upscale family-oriented accommodations, terrain and a Robert Trent Jones, Jr. Golf Course.
-The Beaver Creek Golf Club, nestled against the slopes of Beaver Creek Mountain, is one of the longest established golf courses in the Vail Valley.
-Opened in 1982, the course is known for its long and narrow challenging fairways, and its stunning scenery.

-Recently, Beaver Creek has worked to re-shape all of the bunkers on the course, aligning them more closely with their original design, and in the process installing a new drainage system and new sand for better playability.
-Additionally, the clubhouse restaurant, formerly known as Holden's, has undergone a face lift and reopened as the Rendezvous Club.